CLIMAT: Clinically-Inspired Multi-Agent Transformers for Knee Osteoarthritis Trajectory Forecasting: Introduction

 \section{Introduction}

+Clinical diagnosis is made by a treating physician or a general practitioner.
+These specialists are not radiologists and use their services in decision-making.
+One of the typical problems that such doctors face, is to make an accurate estimation of the disease trajectory (prognosis) based on patient data, findings from imaging, and auxiliary information, such as blood tests.
+This is an especially relevant task in the case of degenerative disorders.
+This paper tackles prognosis prediction in knee osteoarthritis (OA) -- the most common musculoskeletal disorder~\cite{glyn2015osteoarthritis}.

-Osteoarthritis (OA) is the most common musculoskeletal disorder that affects millions of people around the world~\cite{glyn2015osteoarthritis}.
-Among all the joints in the body, OA is mostly prevalent in knee~\cite{heidari2011knee}.
-Knee OA (further -- OA) is characterized by the breakdown of knee joint cartilage, the appearance of osteophytes, and the narrowing of joint space~\cite{heidari2011knee}, which are imaged using X-ray (radiography).
-The disease severity is graded according to the Kellgren-Lawrence system~\cite{kellgren1957radiological} from 0 (no OA) to 4 (end stage OA).
-We illustrate this grading in~\Cref{fig:samples_by_kl}.
-An example of a knee progressing according to this system and imaged by radiography is illustrated in~\cref{fig:progression_sample}.
+Among all the joints in the body, OA is mostly prevalent in the knee~\cite{heidari2011knee}.
+OA is characterized by the breakdown of knee joint cartilage, the appearance of osteophytes, and the narrowing of joint space~\cite{heidari2011knee}, which are imaged using X-ray (radiography).
+The disease severity is graded according to the Kellgren-Lawrence system~\cite{kellgren1957radiological} from 0 (no OA) to 4 (end stage OA) as shown in~\Cref{fig:samples_by_kl}.
+Unfortunately, OA progresses over time (depicted in~\cref{fig:progression_sample}) and no cure has yet been developed for OA.
+However, prediction of disease evolution at an early stage may enable slowing it down, for example using behavioral interventions~\cite{tiulpin2019multimodal}.